Kubient (KBNT) to Release Quarterly Earnings on Monday

-Kubient (NASDAQ:KBNT – Get Rating) is set to announce its earnings results after the market closes on Monday, May 16th.
-Persons that wish to listen to the company’s earnings conference call can do so using this link.
+Kubient (NASDAQ:KBNT – Get Rating) is scheduled to post its quarterly earnings results after the market closes on Monday, May 16th.
+Investors interested in listening to the company’s conference call can do so using this link.

-Kubient (NASDAQ:KBNT – Get Rating) last posted its quarterly earnings data on Wednesday, March 30th.
-The company reported ($0.32) EPS for the quarter.
-Kubient had a negative return on equity of 34.47% and a negative net margin of 375.79%.
-The firm had revenue of $0.86 million for the quarter.
+Kubient (NASDAQ:KBNT – Get Rating) last issued its earnings results on Wednesday, March 30th.
+The company reported ($0.32) earnings per share for the quarter.
+Kubient had a negative net margin of 375.79% and a negative return on equity of 34.47%.
+The business had revenue of $0.86 million for the quarter.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Two Sigma Investments LP bought a new position in Kubient in the 3rd quarter valued at $146,000.
-Two Sigma Advisers LP bought a new position in shares of Kubient in the third quarter worth about $127,000.
-Bank of New York Mellon Corp purchased a new position in Kubient in the 3rd quarter worth about $89,000.
-Finally, Morgan Stanley bought a new stake in Kubient during the 1st quarter valued at about $51,000.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Two Sigma Investments LP bought a new position in shares of Kubient during the third quarter valued at $146,000.
+Two Sigma Advisers LP acquired a new stake in shares of Kubient during the 3rd quarter worth about $127,000.
+Bank of New York Mellon Corp bought a new position in Kubient during the 3rd quarter valued at about $89,000.
+Finally, Morgan Stanley acquired a new position in Kubient in the first quarter valued at about $51,000.
 Hedge funds and other institutional investors own 16.73% of the company’s stock.

 Kubient Company Profile (Get Rating)